What Is the Focus of Family Therapy?

 It is possible to understand the structure that governs a family’s communication patterns by observing the family’s actions.
 This would include which family member says what to whom, in what way, and also the results of the interaction.
 In addition, it is important to observe how appropriate the hierarchical structure in the family is.

 The repeated sequences emerging in family therapy reveal the structural patterns of the family.
 But the family structure is reinforced by expectations that establish rules in it.
-The structure is also shaped partly by general, and partly by family specific constraints.
-For example, all families have some kind of hierarchical structure, with adult and children having differing amounts of authority (Nichols & Schwartz, 2005).
+The structure is also shaped partly by general, and partly by family-specific constraints.
+For example, all families have some kind of hierarchical structure, with adults and children having differing amounts of authority (Nichols & Schwartz, 2005).

 If the underlying structure is altered, this will have ripple effects on all the family transactions.
 So according to Jorge Colapinto, “Consistent with its basic tenet that the problems brought to therapy are ultimately dysfunctions of the family structure, the model looks for a therapeutic solution in the modification of such structure.”